cedlemo/lua-clangc/README.md

 # Build:

+If your current version of lua is 5.3 for example:

-    ./autogen.sh
+    ./autogen.sh --libdir=/usr/lib/lua/5.3
     make

-# Test:

-After the build phase, use the clangc.so file in the src/ directory.
+    sudo make install

 # Clean:

-    make maintainer-clean
+    sudo make maintainer-clean